 Historic Sites of Manitoba: Sharpe House (56 Balmoral Street, Winnipeg)

-The building at 56 Balmoral Street was originally 26 Balmoral Place (the street’s name changed in the late 1950s) when it was constructed in 1906, by contractor D. J. Ross, at a cost of $6,500.
-Its first occupant was businessman Henry E. Sharpe.
+This two-storey brick building on Balmoral Street in Winnipeg was constructed in 1906 by the contruction firm of Ross Brothers at a cost of about $6,500.
+Its first occupant was businessman Henry Edward Sharpe.
 Subsequent owners included Angus D. Robertson of the Robertson-Adams Lumber Company (to the late 1910s), Dr. H. J. Meikley (to 1922), and Dr. William Leggette (to 1938).
-The building is a municipally-designated historic site.
+Its address was originally 26 Balmoral Place but the street’s name changed in the late 1950s.

 Sharpe House